Exhibition Centre station (MTR): Description

 The station was designed by Farrells.
 In January 2015, the MTR Corporation awarded a contract to Leighton in a joint venture with China State Construction to build the station and western approach tunnel.

-The station had been built on the site of the former Harbour Road Sports Centre, Wan Chai Swimming Pool, and Wan Chai Ferry Pier Bus Terminus, which were all demolished and reprovisioned elsewhere before construction began.
+The station was built on the site of the former Harbour Road Sports Centre, Wan Chai Swimming Pool and Wan Chai Ferry Pier Bus Terminus, which were all demolished and reprovisioned elsewhere before construction began.
 The swimming pool and sports centre were rebuilt on the car park site immediately to the south.
 The Wan Chai Ferry Pier Bus Terminus, originally located where the station was to be built, was relocated to newly reclaimed land near the new Wan Chai Ferry Pier.
 The station groundbreaking took place on the former bus terminus site on 20 April 2015.
 The transport interchange has since been rebuilt on top of Exhibition Centre station as the latter was nearing completion.

 There were plans to expand the Hong Kong Convention and Exhibition Centre over the MTR station.
 The enabling works for this topside development were included during the station construction.
-Plans for topside convention facilities above the station had since been discontinued in the 2020 Policy Address, citing technical difficulties involved, uncertainties concerning the construction period and cost-effectiveness.
+Plans for topside convention facilities above the station had since been discontinued in the 2020 Policy Address, citing technical difficulties involved, uncertainties concerning the construction period, and cost-effectiveness.